 Preferably, this internship is full-time, continuous employment for ten-weeks with a minimum of 400 hours and is designed to allow students to increase their exposure to the hospitality industry and continue to reconcile their classroom learning with industry practice.
-Prerequisites: HOSP 1200, degree checkpoint 2, minimum of 400 hours of approved management internship, and at least 1000 hours in total work experience and internship hours.
+Advisor will register students for course as needed.
+Prerequisites: HOSP 1200.

 HOSP 2360 Managing a Restaurant Business (4 Credits)

 In HOSP 1100, Exploring Hospitality Management, students are introduced to various aspects of restaurant/food and beverage management and basics about them.
 From here, we advance to a more thorough overview of the management of various food and beverage operations, specifically focusing on restaurants.
 Topics include safe food and beverage service, product specification and procurement, labor scheduling, revenue control and collection, and other management functions required for success in food and beverage operations.
 Prerequisite: HOSP 1100.

 HOSP 2361 Contemporary Cuisine (4 Credits)

 Judging by their high failure rate, restaurants can be one of the most difficult and complex businesses to manage.
 This course builds on previous food and beverage courses by providing hands-on experience running and managing a restaurant environment.
 Through the opening and running of two live restaurant operations for a night each, the course enables students to put into practice the managerial aspects of full-service restaurant operation, from menu planning and implementation to financial analysis, including systems, tools and reporting.
 Prerequisites: HOSP 2360 and HOSP 2401.

 HOSP 2401 Hotel and Resort Management (4 Credits)